zietzm/course-notes/page/f19-symbolic/topics/desiderata.md

 A high degree of specificity may be required for highly specialized tasks, while such granularity might be cumbersome for a more general task.
 A reusable vocabulary that supports multiple tasks should therefore have multiple levels of granularity.

+Consistent granularity is also important.
+For example, if multiple paths lead to a concept, then these paths should be of equal length.

 ## Multiple consistent views